Lee Myung-bak: Detention

 Lee was detained on 22 March 2018 on charges of receiving 11 billion Korean won (~US$10 million) worth of bribes and slush funds worth 35 billion Korean won (~US$33 million).

 He is accused of taking bribes from Samsung of nearly $6 million in exchange for a presidential pardon for Samsung chairman Lee Kun-hee who was in prison for tax evasion and stock fraud.
 It is alleged that this money was used to pay legal fees for DAS, a car-parts manufacturing firm owned by Lee's brother.

 Lee is also accused of embezzling $700k of government money that was initially set aside for Seoul's intelligence agency.

 In early April he was indicted on graft charges.

 Conviction and sentence

 On 5 October 2018, Lee Myung-bak was convicted of bribery, embezzlement and abuse of power and sentenced to 15 years' imprisonment.
 He was also ordered to pay a 13 billion won ($11.5m; £8.8m) fine.

-The corruption case badly tainted his status as the country's first leader with a business background who once symbolized the country's economic rise.

-Lee's conviction came six months after his successor and fellow conservative Park Geun-hye was convicted in a separate corruption scandal that triggered the country's biggest political turmoil in decades.
-Park is no longer serving a 25-year prison sentence.
-The back-to-back scandals badly wounded conservatives in South Korea and deepened a national divide.

-The Seoul Central District Court convicted Lee of embezzling 24.6 billion won ($21.7 million) from a company he owned; taking bribes from Samsung, one of his spy chiefs and a former lawmaker; causing a loss to state coffer; and committing other crimes.
-The court fined Lee 13 billion won ($11.5 million).
-It said Lee committed those crimes before and during his presidency, from 2008 to 2013.